Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the God of protection, compassion, tenderness, and love!

 Raman Reti, located at a distance of 2-3 km from Gokul, is essentially the sand where Krishna played in his childhood.
 You’ll see devotees playing, running, and lying in this sand.

-In the Dwapar Yuga, when Shri Krishna was in a child form, Yashoda Mata used to send him to the forest to graze the cows.
+In the Dwapar Yuga, when Shri Krishna was in a child form, Yashoda Mata sent him to the forest to graze the cows.
 That forest is today the place of Raman Reti.
 Lord Shri Krishna used to play here with elder brother Balaram Ji and other Gwalas.
 The entire credit for its present form goes to Saint Gyanadas Ji, who understood the importance of this place in the 18th century and shaped it to help devotees offer prayers.

 Fun Fact: Holi is played here with sand instead of colors!